netdata/learn/docs/cloud/visualize/interact-new-charts.md

 ## What's next?

-We recommend you read up on the differences between [chart dimensions, contexts, and families](/docs/dashboard/dimensions-contexts-families) to complete your understanding of how Netdata organizes its dashboards.
+We recommend you read up on the differences between [chart dimensions, contexts, and families](/docs/dashboard/dimensions-contexts-families) to strengthen your understanding of how Netdata organizes its dashboards.
 Another valuable way to interact with charts is to use the [date and time controls](/docs/dashboard/visualization-date-and-time-controls), which helps you visualize specific moments of historical metrics.

 ### Further reading & related information